ajzaff/spin/README.md

 ## About this project

 SPIN is a distributed storage and compute framework.
 It aims to be one of the first peer-to-peer public cloud providers.
-Unlike commercial public clouds, SPIN leverages the resources of its own stake-holders, who donate small quantities of their compute resources in return for stake in the large network.
+Unlike commercial public clouds, SPIN is completely decentralized.
+It is supported by its own stake-holders on their own hardware, rather than in federated datacenters.
+SPIN stakeholders donate, or sell small quantities of their compute resources in return for stake in the large network.

 Visit [spin.alanjz.com](http://spin.alanjz.com) for more information.

-The project is continuously growing!